mvesign/design-patterns/DesignPatterns.Structural.Decorator/README.md

 ## When to use

 * When it's desired to assign extra behaviors to objects during runtime without breaking the code that uses these objects.
-* When it’s not possible to extend an object’s behavior by using inheritance.
+* When itâ€™s not possible to extend an objectâ€™s behavior by using inheritance.

 ## Pros

-* Extend an object’s behavior without making new subclasses.
+* Extend an objectâ€™s behavior without making new subclasses.
 * Add or remove responsibilities from an object during runtime.
 * Can combine several behaviors by wrapping an object into multiple decorators.
 * Single Responsibility Principle.
 Meaning a monolithic class that implements many possible variants of behavior, can be divide into several smaller classes.

 ## Cons

-* It’s hard to remove a specific wrapper from the wrappers stack.
+* Itâ€™s hard to remove a specific wrapper from the wrappers stack.
-* It’s hard to implement a decorator in such a way that its behavior doesn’t depend on the order in the decorators stack.
+* Itâ€™s hard to implement a decorator in such a way that its behavior doesnâ€™t depend on the order in the decorators stack.
 * The initial configuration code of layers might look pretty ugly.

 ## Output